Associate Dean for Experiential Learning, Co-Director of Public Interest and the Social Justice Center, and Clinical

 After her fellowship, Professor Silverstein joined East Bay Community Law Center (EBCLC), a community-based clinic of Berkeley Law and the largest provider of free legal services in the East Bay.
 During her tenure at EBCLC, she was a staff attorney and clinical supervisor in the HIV/AIDS unit, specializing in legal services to women and children in a variety of civil matters.
 In this position, she was also Chair of the Executive Committee of the Family Care Network, a multi-disciplinary group of AIDS service providers.

-At UC Hastings, Professor Silverstein co-directs and co-teaches Individual Representation Clinic and Mediation Clinic, as well as co-teaching the Social Justice Lawyering Concentration Seminar and serving as the Associate Dean for Experiential Learning.
+At UC Law SF, Professor Silverstein co-directs and co-teaches Individual Representation Clinic and Mediation Clinic, as well as co-teaching the Social Justice Lawyering Concentration Seminar and serving as the Associate Dean for Experiential Learning.
 She has litigated in the areas of state and federal public benefits, employment, housing, and “clean slate” law.
 She represents clients in state court and at state and federal administrative hearings.
 Professor Silverstein has also mediated hundreds of cases and has developed expertise in housing and employment discrimination and retaliation matters, workplace disputes, and small claims court matters.

 When not supporting students in their social justice, litigation and mediation knowledge, skills and mindsets, you can also find her supporting the top-ranked clinic, externship and pro bono programs at the school, working on scholarship and innovative pedagogical modalities regarding the attorney-client relationship and professional identity formation, being a faculty advisor, and participating in the AALS Section on Clinical Legal Education and ABA Section on Dispute Resolution.

 Professor Silverstein is an active member of her community.
 She is on the Board of Directors for SEEDS Community Resolution Center, a non-profit community-based dispute resolution organization.
 She is also an honorary director of the Berkeley Law Foundation, a post-law school public interest fellowship funder.
 She lives in Berkeley with her two children and cat.
 She enjoys chocolate, podcasts, poetry, cooking, hiking and yoga.

 University of California, Berkeley, Boalt Hall School of Law 1999